OpeOginni/tezos-dev-suite/create-tez-dapp/README.md

 ## Make Starting your Tezos dApp Easy and Convenient

 > **Compatibility Note:**
-> All templates use Vite ehich requires [Node.js](https://nodejs.org/en/) version 18+, 20+.
+> All templates use Vite which requires [Node.js](https://nodejs.org/en/) version 18+, 20+.
 However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.

 With NPM: